-I recommend that you park in the lot on the U.S. side and walk over.
-Most people do.
-Entering Mexico is effortless.
-No one checks your ID or inquires about what you are bringing in.
-Just stroll across and voila’ you are in another country.
+It's best to park in the lot on the U.S. side and walk over as it eliminates possible complications of getting your car back into the United States.
+Still, entering Mexico is virtually effortless for American and Canadian citizens, no one checks your ID or inquires about what you are bringing in.
+Just stroll across, and voila,’ you are in another country!

 What to Expect

 Immediately when you arrive in Algodones, you will notice the overabundance of pharmacies and medical offices, some simple and very “south of the border looking" and some new and not unlike what you will see in any American town.